brucestull/DjangoStarter-heroku/notes/add_properties_to_heroku_config_vars.md

 * [Deploy a Django App to Heroku - Video - Pretty Printed](https://www.youtube.com/watch?v=GMbVzl_aLxM)

 ## Process:
-1. Log in to Heroku and open the application dashboard:
+1. Log in to Heroku and open the dashboard for the application:
     * My dashboard link:
         * https://dashboard.heroku.com/apps/totally-new-heroku-app-name
 1. Open the "Settings" tab.

 1. Click "Reveal Config Vars".
 We will be adding two "Config Vars".

 1. First config var we will add is `DJANGO_SETTINGS_MODULE`.
 This is the dotted path from project root directory to project `production.py` file.
 But we will not include the `py` extension.
     * My example path:
     `my_current_project.settings.production`
     * So, the `KEY` is `DJANGO_SETTINGS_MODULE`
     * And the `VALUE` is `my_current_project.settings.production`

-    * Click "Add" button.
+1. Click "Add" button.

 1. Next config var is `SECRET_KEY`.
 We will generate this using Django shell.
-1. Add `SECRET_KEY` as the `KEY`.
-1. In terminal session in root of repository, create a key and be prepared to copy it to Heroku application settings "Config Vars":
+    * In terminal session in root of repository, create a key and be prepared to copy it to Heroku application settings "Config Vars":
-    * Start Django shell:
+    1. Start Django shell:
     `python manage.py shell`
-    * Import `get_random_secret_key`:
+    1. Import `get_random_secret_key`:
     `from django.core.management.utils import get_random_secret_key`
-    * Use `get_random_secret_key` to get a new key:
+    1. Use `get_random_secret_key` to get a new key:
     `print(get_random_secret_key())`
     * Sample output:
         ```